Philippe Rousseau

-Philippe Rousseau (22 February 1816, Paris – 5 December 1887, Acquigny) was a French painter known primarily for his still life paintings.
+Philippe Francois Rousseau (23 February 1816, Paris – 5 December 1887, Acquigny) was a French painter known primarily for his still life paintings.

 Biography

 He was a pupil of Baron Antoine-Jean Gros and Jean-Victor Bertin at the École des Beaux-Arts in Paris.
 He began his career as a landscape painter, but later concentrated on still life and animal subjects.

 He exhibited at the Paris Salon from 1834, earning a third class medal in 1845, a second class medal in 1855, and a first class medal in 1848.

 Rousseau was made a knight of the Legion of Honor in 1852, and promoted to officer in 1870.